manhchien68/recipes/guacamole.md

 - lemon
 - salt
 # instructions
-put one avocado in a bowl
+change avocado in a bowl